KeithHanson/data-science-and-geo-stack/README.md

 ### The system admin

 1. As a system admin, I want a single point of entry for all service endpoints (I don't want to deal with ports)
+1. As a system admin, I want a single point of entry over SSL, managed as automatically as possible (Let's Encrypt)
 1. As a system admin, I want to know the entire suite of tools are being backed up regularly to the cloud
 1. As a system admin, I want to easily restore the entire stack
 1. As a system admin, I want to easily selectively restore a single part of the stack